Episode 144. Crazy News Stories from 'The Times' Publication

 He fired, and the cat fell dead.

-In the early transports of his joy at having destroyed the thief, he forgot that there Was yet a task for him to perform, but soon recollected that the body must be disposed of.
+In the early transports of his joy at having destroyed the thief, he forgot that there was yet a task for him to perform, but soon recollected that the body must be disposed of.

-First he thought of digging a hole in the backyard and interring the cat therein, but then he trembled when he thought that the neighbors might think he was burying.
+First, he thought of digging a hole in the backyard and interring the cat therein, but then he trembled when he thought that the neighbors might think he was burying.

 At last, a bright idea struck him.

-Quote, I'll wrap the cat in papers and throw it off the ferry boat when I cross in the morning.
+Quote, I'll wrap the cat in papers and throw it off the ferryboat when I cross in the morning, end quote, he promised himself.

-He took the train on the following morning.
+So, with the bundle neatly tied, he took the train on the following morning.

-And there he was greeted by a group of friends from whom he could not escape.
+He got off the train and boarded the boat, and there he was greeted by a group of friends from whom he could not escape.

 He reflected that he might have to make embarrassing explanations if he threw the bundle overboard while he was with them.